dbvker/web-sprint-challenge-advanced-react/README.md

 * [x ] Try and build it out first before you peek at the guided project.
 And *do not* copy/paste directly from the guided project!_

 ### Testing the Checkout Form
-* [ ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
+* [x ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
-* [ ] Fill out code necessary to test that that Checkout form renders without errors.
+* [x ] Fill out code necessary to test that that Checkout form renders without errors.
 * [ ] Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.
 * [ ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working.